Anti-slavery and human trafficking statement for year ending 31 March 2019

-We opened our first shop in Covent Garden, London, over 35 years ago.
-From the start, we've been committed to providing a satisfying, safe and supportive work place for all and to ensuring fair and respectful relations with suppliers.
+We love creating natural, organic beauty and health products that are efficacious, in a way that cares for people and our planet.
+We opened our first shop in Covent Garden, London, in 1981.
+From the start, we’ve been committed to providing a satisfying, safe and supportive work place for all and to ensuring fair and respectful relations with suppliers.

 'Slavery, servitude and forced or compulsory labour’, as government guidelines say, is ‘a crime resulting in an abhorrent abuse of human rights'.

-As part of our commitment to combating modern slavery, we have in place the following policies:
+As part of our commitment to combating modern slavery, we have in place the following notices:

-We ensure our suppliers are aware of our policies and we enforce a strict code of compliance, including a zero-tolerance policy on slavery and human trafficking.
-If suppliers fail to comply with our policies we will act on best practice guidance, requiring our supplier to immediately begin remedial action, or exiting the supplier relationship.
+We are developing a Supplier Code of Practice which must be adhered to.
+If suppliers fail to comply with our policies, we will act on best practice guidance, requiring our supplier to immediately begin remedial action, or exiting the supplier relationship.

 Combating slavery in our supply chain